Pedestrian Car Accidents

 In both cases our lawyers gathered evidence, investigated the accidents and negotiated aggressively to get the maximum compensation for our clients.

 Have you or a loved one been injured by a car while walking or jogging in Houston?
 Has a loved one been killed by a car or truck driver?
 Contact our pedestrian injury lawyers today for a free consultation to discuss your case 713-221-6800.

 We represent victims and their families who have been injured while walking or jogging.
-Our firm has helped pedestrian injury victims of car accidents many times including those walking legally in crosswalks, in parking lots and parking garages.
+Our firm has helped pedestrian injury victims of automobile accidents many times including those walking legally in crosswalks, in parking lots and parking garages.

 Houston drivers have a duty to be aware of pedestrians walking in or near the roadway or parking area.
 With many drivers distracted by texting or cell phone usage, accidents involving pedestrians is increasing in this country every year and there does not seem to be much that can be done to curb the problem.

-Causes of Pedestrian Accidents in Houston
+Causes of Pedestrian Injuries

 Whether caused by a commercial or personal vehicle, pedestrian injuries are often a result of:

 - Excessive speed causing loss of control of the vehicle

 - Turning the car or truck without paying attention to folks lawfully entering the crosswalk